download

 As for his work at Ferrari, Lauda explains:

 "I’m happy.
-First the World Championship, then in one stroke, the pole position, the first place and the constructors' title.
+First the World Championship, then in one stroke, the pole position, the first place and the Constructors' title.
 I can’t ask for more.
 It was a fairly easy race, without any problems.
 I think this could be a unique season for me".

 Aren’t you afraid of a sudden awakening, changing teams in 1996?